Amazon Author Central: Create Your Author Page

 Do I need an ISBN and barcode?

-Yes, if you want to sell your book through retailers like Amazon, Barnes & Noble, or local bookstores.
-Most self-publishing services, like IngramSpark or KDP, offer a free ISBN and barcode.
+If you intend to sell your book through retailers like Barnes & Noble, Amazon, or your local indie bookstore, an ISBN and barcode are must-haves.
+Most self-publishing services, like IngramSpark or KDP, will generate a barcode for you once you provide your ISBN.

 What should go on the book spine?